 These questionnaires are administered by the university's central administration who aggregate the data and establish reports with average values for each question and summarized free-text comments.
 These reports are sent to the lecturers and the academic management of the LAS program.
 We see the reports as useful information for gaining an overview of learning experiences in LAS courses and as a source for inspiration to improve this experience for students and instructors.
-Therefore, the reports are discussed in several groups: between the Major Coordinator and the Instructor, between the Dean of Studies and the Major Coordinator, between the Dean of Studies and student members of the LAS Board of Studies.
+Therefore, the reports are discussed in several groups: between the Major Coordinator and the Instructor, between the Dean of Studies and the Major Coordinator, between the Dean of Studies.
 Furthermore, each semester, the conclusions from these discussions are presented to the Board of Studies.